You are probably a pharmaceutical company. And there are many challenges that you face on a regular basis.

 Here is a use case:

-In December 2017, President Putin passed a law wherein all medicine packages needed to be labeled with a QR Code.
-The government also specified the technical aspects and information to be encoded in them.
+In December 2017, President Putin passed a law.
+It stated that all medicine packages needed to be labeled with a QR Code.
+The government also mentioned encoding the technical aspects and information in them.

 The medicinal information entered is linked to the state information system.
 This helps track the medicine circulation, especially for the ones made under state contracts.